RachelSa/regenerating-dinosaurs/README.md

 3. Click **Add New Job**.

-4. Enter the rake command for the task you want to run in the text field.
+4. Enter the `rake` command for the task you want to run in the text field.
 `rake restore_dinos`

 5. Select the frequency you want the task to run from the dropdown.
-    - For daily tasks, select the UTC time you want the task to run.
+    - For daily tasks, select the UTC (**utc time?**) time you want the task to run.
     - For hourly tasks, select the minutes on the hour you want the task to run.

 6. Click **save**.